-USD 100 million and the AFSF's lifetime is for 10 years.
-The fund is the follow up fur of the AAF-SME Fund (fund volume USD 3 million) that commenced its operations in 2014 of which the CFC invested USD 2 mi lion.
-Main partners are Databank Investme Partners (DIP) as the AFSF Fund Manager. and CDC, DGGF, EIB, African AFDB, BOAD and BIDC as key institutional investors int the AFSF.
-The main focus of investment w be in primary production, agricultural inpu and service provision, as well as agro- and cater for increasing demands for organic products and certified wood in the US.
+USD 100 million and the AFSF's lifetime is set for 10 years.
+The fund is the follow up fund of the AAF-SME Fund (fund volume USD 36 million) that commenced its operations in 2014 of which the CFC invested USD 2 million.
+Main partners are Databank Investment Partners (DIP) as the AFSF Fund Manager, and CDC, DGGF, EIB, African AFDB, BOAD and BIDC as key institutional investors into the AFSF.
+The main focus of investment will be in primary production, agricultural input and service provision, as well as agro- and food- processing companies.
+The AFSF will consider potential investments across Africa, but at least 50% of pipeline investments are expected to be located in West Africa.